cloudfoundry/routing-perf-release/README.md

    1. Add CPU stats and performance results to folder $routing-perf-release-path/src/jupyter_notebook/
    1. Rename CPU stats file to `old_cpuStats.csv` and performance test file to `old_perfResults.csv`.
    1. Go to the Notebook server page and update variable `compareDatasets` to `True` and rerun all the cells
+   1. Add metadata file to with name `old_metdata.yml` to include GIT sha deatils.

 ### Troubleshooting Jupyter Notebook